 CIBC Investor's Edge

-Canadian stocks make up around 3% of the global market, so investing in international stocks is a simple way to gain exposure to a much wider range of investment opportunities.
-The good news is that there are multiple ways to buy foreign stocks in Canada.
+Canadian stocks make up around 3% of the global market, so international investing is a simple way to gain exposure to a much wider range of wealth-building opportunities.
+The good news is that there are multiple ways to buy international shares in Canada.

-Whether you want to learn how to buy Indian stocks, Japanese stocks, European stocks or other countries’ stocks from Canada, keep reading to find out how to buy international stocks in Canada.
+Whether you want to learn how to buy Chinese stocks, Japanese stocks, European stocks or investments in other markets, keep reading to find out how to buy international stocks in Canada.

 There are many different account options to choose from, and it’s worth comparing them to choose the best one for you, like you would any other financial product.
 You’ll want to consider things like:

-Once you’ve decided on an online broker, you can open your share trading account.
-If you already have a bank account with that provider then you can usually sign in via their online banking portal.
-If not, you will have to open a new account.
-To open an international share trading account you’ll generally need to meet the following eligibility criteria:
+Once you’ve chosen an online broker, you can open a share trading account.
+To open an international trading account, you’ll generally need to meet the following eligibility criteria:

-As part of the application process, you will typically need to provide:
+As part of the application process, be prepared to provide:

-When opening the account you’ll be asked to choose whether you’ll be trading as an individual, with a joint account (for example, with your partner), as a company or organization or on behalf of a trust.
+Depending on the account options the investment platform supports, you’ll be asked to choose whether you’ll be trading as an individual, with a joint account (for example, with your partner), as a business or on behalf of a trust.
+You’ll also need to provide basic personal and employment details.

 Once you’ve confirmed everything and double-checked your details, you’re ready to load your cash management account and start trading.

-When trading shares, you can choose to do it domestically or internationally.
+When trading shares, you can choose to do so domestically or internationally.

 Trade shares and ETFs listed on Canadian stock exchanges.
 Trade within certain business hours and access only Canadian investment options, which make up about around 3% of the global market.
 Major Canadian stock exchanges include the Toronto Stock Exchange (TSX), Montreal Stock Exchange (MSE) and Canadian Securities Exchange (CSE).

 Trade shares and ETFs from global markets around the world 24 hours a day, subject to local market hours, including big global brands and household names.
-Gain access to more investing options, but also experience more risks and challenges.
+International investing gives you access to more options but also exposes you to more risks and challenges.

 The Canadian government requires you to disclose information about any foreign assets you hold so that gains and dividends can be taxed appropriately.
 The taxes you may incur will depend on the country in which you are investing and the type of asset(s) you are invested in.

-Profits from stock investing are generally subject to capital gains tax.
+Profits from stock investing—including international investing—are generally subject to capital gains tax.
 According to the CRA, you pay income tax on half your capital gains.
 But there are some exceptions.
 Holding investments in a tax-sheltered account like a TFSA or RRSP lets you avoid or defer paying income tax on stock profits.
 Speak with an investment or tax professional to find out what account type is best for you.

 If you want to invest in international stocks, you’ll need to choose the right brokerage platform.
 Look for a stock trading platform that provides access to international markets as well as Canadian exchanges.